Resource

 One Northside Education Committee

-In response the Pittsburgh Public Schools Facility Utilization Plan, the Education Committee, in partnership with Kidcelerate, convened a series of community meetings from November 2024 through January 2025.
+The One Northside Education Committee is a resident-led effort working to ensure all Northside children have access to high-quality early learning and K-12 schools on the Northside.
+Over the past year, in response the Pittsburgh Public Schools Facility Utilization Plan, the One Northside Education Committee, in partnership with Kidcelerate, convened a series of community meetings from November 2024 through January 2025.
 Over 70+ residents participated in the discussions.
 In February 2025, a summary report was shared with Superintendent Walters and Northside School Board Directors.
+Highlights from the report, are below.

-Below are some highlights, along with a few recommendations on how the One Northside Education Committee and Northside residents might work collaboratively with PPS to continue these vital resident conversations and ensure any changes to Northside schools and feeder patterns ensure equitable access and the highest quality schools PreK-12.
+Below are some highlights, along with a few recommendations on how the One Northside Education Committee and Northside residents might work collaboratively with PPS to continue these vital resident conversations and ensure any changes to Northside schools and feeder patterns ensure equitable access and the highest quality schools PreK-12 for all Northside families.

 • Northside residents prefer a middle school location that is centrally located with access to greater amenities and public transportation.
 Many are confused by the choice of Manchester elementary and don’t think it is the best option.